About Ngā Tupu Rau

 An initiative from FASD-CAN to support Aotearoa’s educators

-Heeding the call from educators in Aotearoa for more information about how to best support our neurodiverse Fetal Alcohol Spectrum Disorder (FASD) learners, FASD-CAN is pleased to offer a new initiative called the FASD Ngā Tupu Rau Group for Educators.
+Heeding the call from educators in Aotearoa for more information about how to best support our neurodiverse Fetal Alcohol Spectrum Disorder (FASD) learners, FASD-CAN formed the 'Ngā Tupu Rau' (NTR) online group for educators.

 Ngā Tupu Rau refers to weaving together our varied knowledge to build and strengthen understanding.
 It's a metaphor for networking with educators across Aotearoa supporting those with FASD.
 Read on below for further information.